alexey-v-paramonov/sc_website/content/en/docs/system/dns_domain.md

 Using a **domain name or subdomain** (for example `radio.com` or `stream.radio.com`) provides:

-- A clean and professional URL wich is easy to remember
+- A clean and professional URL which is easy to remember
 - Easier access to the Radio Panel web interface
 - The ability to use HTTPS with a free SSL certificate (Let’s Encrypt)